 supported decision-making legislation

-Arizona’s State Legislature is currently considering House Bill 2769 that will recognize supported decision-making as a less restrictive alternative to guardianship.
-Sponsored by Representative Jennifer Longdon (D) and Representative John Allen (R), the bipartisan legislation will allow people to enter into supported decision-making agreements with trusted supporters who may provide the support needed to people with disabilities to live self directed independent lives.
+Arizona’s State Legislature is currently considering House Bill 2538 that will recognize supported decision-making as a less restrictive alternative to guardianship.
+Sponsored by Representative Jennifer Longdon (D) and cosponsored by six other representatives, the bipartisan legislation will allow people to enter into supported decision-making agreements with trusted supporters who may provide the support needed to people with disabilities to live self directed independent lives.
 To find out more about the legislation and read the proposed bill, you may click on the following link.
-HB2769
+HB2538

-House Bill 2769 has the full support of the Supported Decision-Making Pilot Project.
-Furthermore, the bill has received support from AARP, The National Alliance on Mental Illness, The Autism Society, as well as other organizations and disability leaders.
+House Bill 2538 has the full support of the Supported Decision-Making Pilot Project.
+Furthermore, the bill has received support from AARP, The National Alliance on Mental Illness, The Autism Society of Greater Phoenix, The Arc of the United States, as well as other organizations and disability leaders.
 However, in order to pass, we need your support.
-It is important to let your representatives know that you support House Bill 2769 and believe supported decision-making is a less restrictive alternative to guardianship.
+It is important to let your representatives know that you support House Bill 2538 and believe supported decision-making is a less restrictive alternative to guardianship.
 To find out who your representatives are, you may visit the Arizona State Legislature website to search for your representatives.
 You may search for your representatives by clicking on this link https://www.azleg.gov/findmylegislator/

 Supported decision-making is a new concept for many people. when talking to your representatives about supported decision-making, there are a few talking points we believe are important to stress.